-Connect an external monitor
+Connect an external monitor -

-- 1. Turn off your computer and connect an external monitor to the computer. - 2.
-Turn on the computer and the monitor and adjust the monitor brightness and contrast controls.
+- 1. Shut down your computer and connect an external monitor to the computer. - Turn on the computer and the monitor and adjust the monitor brightness and contrast controls.

 If the external monitor works, the computer display or video controller may be defective.
-Contact Dell (see "Contacting Dell" in the Dell Owner's Manual that came with your computer).
+Contact Dell.
+See your Owner's Manual for contact information.